 - Perhaps it is thought that this ritual keeps the town orderly in general.
 I’ve heard similar arguments in favour of school uniforms.
 One reason for compulsory school uniforms: By imposing restriction for restriction’s sake, this keeps the student body more calm.

-The battle scene of this story is the argument that takes place between the chosen and those who chose her.
+The big struggle scene of this story is the argument that takes place between the chosen and those who chose her.

-This battle is so chilling because there’s so little to it.
+This big struggle is so chilling because there’s so little to it.
 Notice the word choice:

 - Bill Hutchinson was standing quiet, staring down at the paper in his hand.